Leo70kg/engine/README.md

 ## extra ##

+* About com\_hunkmegs

-* OpenGL2 renderer seems use more memory. when i playing CTF on :F for stupid server with com\_hunkmegs = 128, the following errors occurs.
+When i playing CTF on :F for stupid server with default com\_hunkmegs = 128 setting, the following errors occurs:
+`
 ERROR: Hunk\_Alloc failed on 739360: code/renderergl2/tr\_model.c, line: 535 (sizeof(*v) * (md3Surf->numVerts * md3Surf->numFrames)).
+`
-Upping com\_hunkmegs to 256 will generally be OK.
+OpenGL2 renderer seems use more memory, Upping com\_hunkmegs to 256 will generally be OK.

 * About -fno-strict-aliasing
+I am using GCC7.2 and clang6.0 on ubuntu18.04.

-Build OA with -fno-strict-aliasing removed using clang:
+Build OA using clang with -fno-strict-aliasing removed:
+`
 WARNING: light grid mismatch, l->filelen=103896, numGridPoints*8=95904
+`
-this will cause renderergl2's R_LoadLightGrid abnormal.
+This is printed by renderergl2's R_LoadLightGrid function.

     Problem solved with following line added in it.
 `
 ri.Printf( PRINT_WARNING, "s_worldData.lightGridBounds[i]=%d\n", s_worldData.lightGridBounds[i]);
 `
-however this line do nothing but just printed the value of s_worldData.lightGridBounds[i].
+    However this line do nothing but just printed the value of s_worldData.lightGridBounds[i].
 I guess its a bug of clang.

-Build OA with -fno-strict-aliasing removed using GCC without this issue.
+    Build OA with GCC without this issue.
-I am using GCC7.2 and clang6.0 on ubuntu18.04.

 * Use gprof to examine the performance of the program